KoviRobi/robs-cs/slides.typ

   #pdfpc.speaker-note(```
     - Eager evaluation: Dynamic programming
     - F# is very similar to OCaml
-    - ReasonML is an OCaml extension
+    - ReasonML is/started as an OCaml extension
     - Eager evaluation is one fewer thing to learn on top
   ```)
 ]